osrf/subt/submitted_models/csiro_data61_ozbot_atr_sensor_config_1/specifications.md

 The robot accepts standard twist commands on the cmd_vel topic.
 The gimbal for the lidar can be controlled on the following topic: lidar_gimbal/pan_rate_cmd_double (std_msgs/Double)

-The position of the gimbal is accessed on the joint state topic.
-The joint state topic also contains the states of all the other joints on the robot (for the wheels used to simulate track drive), but the gimbal state is the first joint on the topic, e.g joint_states/position[0]
+The position of the gimbal is accessed on the joint state topic joint_states/position[0]

 ## Usage Rights
 This software is released under a [BSD 3-Clause license](LICENSE).